ARTICLE I – ORGANIZATION AND PURPOSE

 ARTICLE VI – QUORUM

 At all meetings of the Board of Trustees, whether regular or special, a majority of the entire membership of the Board shall constitute a quorum to do business.
-A majority of the Board of Trustees is a quorum, but no act is valid unless voted at a meeting of the Board by a majority vote of the members elected of the Board and a proper record made of the same.
+A majority of the Board of Trustees is a quorum, but no act is valid unless voted at a meeting of the Board by a majority vote of the members elected by the Board and a proper record made of the same.
 The trustees shall keep a printed or digital record of every regular or special meeting of the Board which shall be open to public inspection.

 Individual trustees may participate in meetings by conference call or video conference if the trustee is unable to be physically present at the meeting due to out-of-town travel or disability and electronic communication has been pre-arranged.
 A majority of the Board must be physically present at the meeting site.
-If a majority of the Board is not present at the site the meeting will be cancelled for lack of a quorum.
+If a majority of the Board is not present at the site, the meeting will be cancelled for lack of a quorum.
 The board member, who is attending virtually, must be able to hear all discussions/presentations; have access to all documents and materials; and be able to pose questions and participate fully in the discussions.
 Persons at the meeting site should be able to hear the virtual member.
-Video conferencing will not be used for executive or closed door sessions of the Board.
+Video conferencing will not be used for executive or closed sessions of the Board.
 The individual board member will be responsible for arranging the technology at their location.
 The college will provide necessary video conferencing equipment when requested.
 The college will pay usual and customary internet cost at the member’s off-site location.

 ARTICLE VII – MEETINGS

 Section 1.
-Organizational meeting
+Organizational Meeting

 The Board of Trustees shall hold an organizational meeting, for the purpose of electing officers and committee members, during the regular board meeting in January, on the odd year.